Zuccarello, Wild stay hot with win over Lightning

 Erik Cernak recorded a goal and an assist, and Mikhail Sergachev, Victor Hedman and Alex Killorn also scored for the Lightning, who are 3-5-1 against Western Conference foes.
 Andrei Vasilevskiy stopped 16 of 21 shots in his 227th career appearance for Tampa Bay, tying him with Ben Bishop for the most in franchise history.

 Jordan Greenway forced a puck into the Wild's offensive end and fed a pass into the low slot that Eriksson Ek popped in for his second tally at 9:33.
-Zucker soon started a give-and-go with Eric Staal, with Zucker finishing off his 11th marker.
-Soucy's long-shot worked through traffic for his second goal just 28 seconds later.
+Zucker soon started a give-and-go with Eric Staal, with Zucker finishing it off with his 11th marker.
+Soucy's long-shot worked through traffic for his third goal just 28 seconds later.

 But Sergachev cut it to 3-2 when he charged in from the right side and flipped in his fourth goal on the short side of Stalock after the goalie pulled off the near post at 15:57.
-Anthony Cirelli appeared to tie it with 2:12 left in the second when he scored, but he barreled into Stalock, with both winding up in the net.
+Anthony Cirelli appeared to tie it on a goal with 2:12 left in the second, but he barreled into Stalock, with both winding up in the net.
 The goal was waved off for goaltender interference, and a hooking penalty was assessed to Minnesota.

 Hedman netted his 100th career goal on the ensuing power play, but Rask pushed in a rebound 36 seconds later for a 4-3 lead.
 Killorn battled in and tied it 4-4 at the 4-minute mark of the third before Zuccarello wristed in his sixth goal eight seconds later for a 5-4 lead.